“I’m ready to get serious about financial freedom!”

 Imagine this scenario:

 You currently work a 40-50 hour per week job, and though it pays at or near the median US income of about $50,000 per year, you spend almost everything you earn and live paycheck to paycheck.
-Also, you live in the United States of America where employers don’t take too kindly to you working on outside businesses or freelance work while you sit at your cubicle.
+Also, you live in the United States of America where employers don’t take too kindly to you working on outside businesses or freelance work while you sit in your cubicle.